| Competition

 reflected in the competition regime of every jurisdiction that chooses

+to adopt one.
 2.5 ICC identifies in this paper key issues that require consideration

+in any discussion or analysis of competition policy norms.
 2.6 ICC notes that the backdrop for any discussion of procedural

 or substantive competition policy norms in a multilateral framework